colah/ByronTrialNotes/days.md

 [Day 6 (Nov 15, 2011)](https://github.com/colah/ByronTrialNotes/blob/master/daily-notes/day6.md): Judge states that a misunderstanding occurred and gives more details on her ruling.
 She is open to argument on its implications.
 Defense outlines its position.
 Court is adjourned early.

 [Day 7 (Nov 16, 2011)](https://github.com/colah/ByronTrialNotes/blob/master/daily-notes/day7.md): The Crown brings in the witnesses Officer Maadenian, Detective Shanehill, and Detective Garrow who go through examination and cross.
 The Crown also brings in Detective-Sargant Bui who's testimony is not completed.
-We begin watching a movie of his [first interview](https://github.com/colah/ByronTrialNotes/blob/master/evidence/Bui-interview-1.md) with Byron.
+We begin watching a movie of his [first interview](http://www.youtube.com/watch?v=RTX7Gw7YJpc) ([transcript](https://github.com/colah/ByronTrialNotes/blob/master/evidence/Bui-interview-1.md)) with Byron.

 [Day 8 (Nov 17, 2011)](https://github.com/colah/ByronTrialNotes/blob/master/daily-notes/day8.md): We finish watching Bui's first interview with Byron.
 Officer Dumlaw is sworn in and goes through examination and cross.
-We begin watching a movie of Bui's second interview with Byron but pause when he has to leave.
+We begin watching a movie of Bui's [second interview](http://www.youtube.com/watch?v=7o6ADO8Czf0) with Byron but pause when he has to leave.
 Officer Penton, who arrested Byron, is brought in as a witness, but trial ends shortly after.

 [Day 9 (Nov 18, 2011)](https://github.com/colah/ByronTrialNotes/blob/master/daily-notes/day9.md): The testimony of Penton continues with us watching the video from his car of him arresting Byron.
 Crow asks a few questions and then Counsel crosses.
 Then we move back to the video of Byron's second interview with Bui.
 Crown asks a few questions and then Counsel begins cross.
 Court ends before Counsel reaches the second interview.